aisha13dikko-sudo/AISD-poverty-Nigeria-Context/README.md

 Tested in Google Colab

-📊 Poster Link
+📊 Poster

-Outputs from these notebooks (figures, performance metrics, and comparison tables) appear in the accompanying poster for:
+Outputs from these notebooks (figures,and performance metrics) appear in the accompanying poster for:

 Coursework 2 — AI for Sustainable Development, UCL